itpartnersillinois/ylf/schools.md

 Making literature accessible to all is a driving motivation behind the Festival.
 By bringing the authors to schools, we give entire student populations the opportunity to meet popular authors and share in their love of literature, which is inspiring for everyone involved.

 ![Children's artwork inspired by YLF](/img/schools/ylf_47.jpg)

-Students' Work Display

-During the 2024 Youth Literature Festival, schools will select up to 5 students’ work to be displayed during the Community Day Celebration.

-By student's work we mean any material that students create in response to their engagement with the author’s book assigned to their school (e.g., artwork, poem, drawing, or stories inspired by the authors’ book).

-These five students selected to represent the school from our community are encouraged to attend the authors’ session during the community day to briefly talk about their work and to receive a certificate recognizing their work.

-We are looking forward to seeing the amazing things our school are creating and sharing with their students.

-We invite you, community members, to be part of this great event and help us to connect youth with the wonderful world of books.